JohnCoates/Aerial/issue_template.md

 ## Known Issues

 Before logging an issue please check if one of the problems you are experiencing is mentioned here.
+If the issue you are experiencing isn't covered here, then please delete this content and tell us about the problem you are experiencing or the feature you'd like to request.

 ### "You cannot use the Aerial screen saver with this version of OS X." message